 You can pick some fruits or vegetables and make them dissolve in colorful clouds.
 Or maybe even photograph several objects at the same time and make a fast-dissolving salad.

 The first thing we need is a small fish tank.
 I can’t stress enough that the fish tank should be really SMALL!
-Four liters would be enough.
+Four litres would be enough.

 I made my first experiments in 15-liters fish tank.
-I consider myself to be a rather sporty person but carrying around 15 liters of water in a slippery glass box was hard.
+I consider myself to be a rather sporty person.
+But carrying around 15 litres of water in a slippery glass box was hard.

-After that, I bought the smallest fish tank I could find, and it’s just perfect!
+After that, I bought the smallest fish tank I could find, and it works like a dream!

 Acrylic Paint Mixture

-Ink (usually spirit-based) is light, transparent and a bit hard to control (it has a tendency to escape from the syringe before you start to push it).
+Ink (spirit-based) is light, transparent and a bit hard to control.
+It has a tendency to escape from the syringe before you start to push it.

-Food dye is transparent, not as bright as ink and has exactly the same density as water.
+Food dye is transparent, not as bright as ink and has the same density as water.

-I favor acrylic paint both for its fantastic look and the natural way it interacts with solid objects.
+I favour acrylic paint both for its fantastic look and the natural way it interacts with solid objects.

-When I was shooting dissolving tomato or chili pepper, I assumed, that if they would really dissolve in water, they would produce a dense transparent smoke, as acrylic paint does.
+When I was shooting dissolving tomato or chilli pepper, I assumed that if they dissolve in water, they would produce a dense transparent smoke, as acrylic paint does.

 Before we are ready to form a cloud, we need to have some modifications.
 First of all, use some water to make acrylic paint a bit less dense.
 So you can pour it easier.

-Don’t add too much water, because too watery solution won’t produce sculpture-like shapes we want to see.
+Don’t add too much water!
+A too watery solution won’t produce sculpture-like shapes we want to see.
 Also, mix the color to match the tone of your object.

-It doesn’t have to be 100% correct, just close enough.
+It doesn’t have to be 100% correct, but should be close enough.